 'Problems, Dear?'
 Mary asked.

 'Nothing for you to worry about,' He replied absently, 'I’ll explain later.
-Have to talk to Chef.'
+I have to talk to Chef.'
 Bob scurried off and headed towards the galley.

 Curious Mary followed and arrived to miss Bob leaving and then finding Chef Alphonse in a sombre mood.
 'Good morning, Alphonse,' Mary said brightly asking, 'All is well in the galley?'